AgeOfLearning/coeus-python-framework/README.md

 [![travis][travis-ci-status]](https://travis-ci.org/AgeOfLearning/coeus-python-framework)

 ## Installation
 *coeus* is meant to be added as a requirement to your python unit-test project.
-Simply add a reference to `coeus`.
+Simply add a reference to `coeus-test`.

-`pip install coeus`
+`pip install coeus-test`

 ## Getting Started